 Market and Model

-Infotainment and connectivity benefit from a much improved voice command system, the Honda 'Personal Assistant', first seen on the little Honda e.
+Infotainment and connectivity benefit from a sophisticated voice command system, the Honda 'Personal Assistant', first seen on the little Honda e.
 This is basically a next-generation voice control system in that it can respond to multiple commands: for instance "OK Honda, find me an Indian restaurant with WiFi and free parking".
 The set-up would then display suitable options on the fascia's central touchscreen before plotting a route to the chosen destination.
 With this car, Honda is also offering the latest version of its Honda+ smartphone app, which includes remote vehicle locking and unlocking, plus 'intelligent geofencing', which alerts an owner if the vehicle breaches a pre-set 'geofence' zone.
 Plus there's the ability to send journey information from the app to the car's navigation system.

 Cost of Ownership

 You'd hope that with all that hybrid technology on board, this Jazz would be a frugal thing and, by and large, it is.
-The standard model has claimed WLTP-rated combined cycle economy and emissions figures of 62.8mpg and 102g/km.
-For the top Crosstar variant, the figures are 58.9mpg and 110g/km.
+The Crosstar model has claimed WLTP-rated combined cycle economy and emissions figures of 58.9mpg and 110g/km (down from 62.8mpg and 102g/km in the standard model).
+Insurance is group 19A.
 Many customers will want to budget ahead for scheduled maintenance with fixed-price scheme called 'Five'.
 It includes five years' worth of maintenance, an extended warranty for this period and roadside assistance breakdown cover should the unexpected happen.
 This can be transferred to a new owner if you sell the car before the service plan has expired.